AleksanderBjelk/Mobilt_java23_Aleksander_Bjelk_API_intergration_v4/README.md

 - Log out
 - All data is saved in Google Firebase Firestore Database
 - Google Firebase Authentication is used to protect the users password
+- Generate a random Top-Rated movie
+- Search for a video game

 ## Setup/Installation Requirements
 - Clone the repo: (https://github.com/AleksanderBjelk/Mobilt_java23_Aleksander_Bjelk_LifeCycle_v4)